A Unified Framework for Rerandomization using Quadratic Forms: Quadratic Form Rerandomization

 \subsection{Variance reduction of the difference-in-means estimator $\widehat{\tau}$}

 In the previous section, we established that certain choices of $\mathbf{A}$ are optimal in terms of covariate balance.
 However, our goal is not just to obtain covariate balance, but also to estimate the average treatment effect (ATE) $\tau$ precisely.
-In this section, we establish how the relationship between covariates and potential outcomes suggests an $\mathbf{A}$ that minimizes the variance of the difference-in-means estimator.
-To make this connection, we quantify how the covariates are related to the potential outcomes. \begin{proposition} For $\mathbf{A} \in \mathbf{S}^d_{+}$, under \cref{asymptotic_norm_condition} and \cref{general_balance_condition}, as $n \to \infty$,
+In this section, we establish how the relationship between covariates and potential outcomes suggests a choice of $\mathbf{A}$ that minimizes the variance of the difference-in-means estimator.
+To make this connection, we quantify how the covariates are related to the potential outcomes. \begin{proposition} For all $\mathbf{A} \in \mathbf{S}^d_{+}$, under \cref{asymptotic_norm_condition} and \cref{general_balance_condition}, and as $n \to \infty$,